Chuvash Book Publishing House

-Chuvash publishing company is the Republican state unitary enterprise producing fiction, children's, educational, political etc. literature in Chuvash, Russian, English.
+The Chuvash Book Publishing House is the Republican state unitary enterprise producing fiction, children's, educational, political etc. literature in Chuvash, Russian, English.
 Provides educational institutions of the Chuvash Republic and the Chuvash Diaspora with educational and methodical literature, completes book funds of libraries, is engaged in trade in book production and industrial goods.
 Since 1996 the publishing House is a member of the Association of book publishers of the Russian Federation.

 History

 Founded 12 Nov 1920 as the Chuvash branch of the State publishing house (Chuvashgiz).
 Since 1963 — Chuvash Book Publishing House, since 2004 - modern name.
 There are 66 people in the staff (2011).

 Over the years of its activity, the publishing house has released about 17 thousand titles of books and brochures with a circulation of over 132280 thousand copies, including in 2012-110 titles with a circulation of 323.3 thousand copies.

 Published works included in the golden fund of Chuvash culture: